Hackin7/ComputeHub/README.md

   TV Box

-Weekly Updates! (except during my exams)
+Probably Weekly Updates! (except during my exams and when completed or so)